ecasto9542/p4-digests-logging/README.md

 # p4-digests
 This is the repo containing my work for my Honors Thesis.

-Barebones repo for getting started sending and receiving digest messages on a p4 bmv2 switch.
 Please run this in the VM provided by P4 in this p4 repo: https://github.com/p4lang/tutorials

-General Steps:
+Steps:
-- Navigate to an item in the src folder (boilerplate, pmu_example, e.t.c)
+- Navigate to an item in the src folder (my stuff is in pmu_logging)
 - Call `make run`
 - Dont forget to load table rules using simple_switch_CLI < rules.cmd
 - xterm into h1, s1, and h2